PomonaCS/Readmes/2) Darwin/darwin.md

 ### `Instruction`
-This simple class represents one instruction out of the Species’s instruction set.
+This simple class represents one instruction out of the `Species`’s instruction set.
 This class is already implemented for you.

 ### `Position`